Skip to content

 To understand the effects of creatine on body weight, we must differentiate between intracellular water (henceforth ICW) and extracellular water (ECW).
 ICW is specifically fluid inside the cells, whilst ECW is fluid outside the cells, which includes blood plasma and interstitial fluid.
 Studies have shown that creatine increases ICW, but not ECW.
 This is key to the efficacy of creatine because an increase in ICW is what is associated with muscle growth, strength, and improved athletic performance.

-Creatine itself will not cause you to gain more muscle.
-However, the outcome from creatine giving you the ability to consistently:
+Creatine itself will not cause you to gain more fat or muscle.
+However, the outcome from Creatine giving you the ability to consistently:

-- training harder for longer, may lead to
+2. Training harder for longer, which can may lead to improvements in muscle mass and strength.